Geladen/algorand-games-platform/README.md

 `distribute_req(req)` Is called by the player to continue the initial distribution of the cards.
 The first two cards will be given to the user; the third one will be given to the bank.
 The user supplies a request of the form of a JSON with the format `{"nonce": nonce, "nonce_p": nonce_p, "app": app}`, where `nonce` is an increasing number, `app` is the id of the application, and `nonce_p` is a random number chosen by the player.

 `hit_act(sig)` Is called by the bank to give a card to the player.
 Can be called only after a hit_req.
 To be called, the bank must sign the request made in the `hit_req` function.
+This signature will be used to decide on what car will be picked.

 `hit_req(req)` Is called by the player to draw a card.
 The user supplies a request of the form of a JSON with the format `{"nonce": nonce, "nonce_p": nonce_p, "app": app}`, where `nonce` is an increasing number, `app` is the id of the application, and `nonce_p` is a random number chosen by the player.

 `hit_act(sig)` Is called by the bank to give a card to the player.
 Can be called only after a hit_req.
 To be called, the bank must sign the request made in the `hit_req` function.
+This signature will be used to decide on what car will be picked.

 `stand_req(req)` Is called by the player to let the bank draw a card.
 The user supplies a request of the form of a JSON with the format `{"nonce": nonce, "nonce_p": nonce_p, "app": app}`, where `nonce` is an increasing number, `app` is the id of the application, and `nonce_p` is a random number chosen by the player.

 `stand_act(sig)` Is called by the bank to give a card to himself.
 Can be called only after a stand_req.
 To be called, the bank must sign the request made in the `stand_req` function.
+This signature will be used to decide on what car will be picked.

 `forfeit()` It can be called by both the player and the bank, as a guarantee in case the opponent does not want to reveal their choice or stops playing.
 The function checks that 10 rounds have passed since the last state change and if so if the opponent has not interacted for the last 10 rounds then the caller of the function is set as the winner in the contract state